Qt1980/reading-notes/class-01.md

 ```<p lang = "en-us">``` is an opening Tag.
 To close this simply type ```</p>```.

+## HTML 5 Layout

+HTML 5 is the latest version of HTML being used by developers.
+Structure is still its main purpose and function but with new elements that seek to simplify the code which is designed to make the code easier to understand.
+This is done by removing the many div elements that older versions used and replacing them with new elements that describe their function like:

+    1. <header> - appears at the top of the page of every site.
+    1. <footer> - appears at the bottom of the page of every site.
+    1. <nav>    - used to move around the page or to other pages of the same site.

+These are just a few of the new elements.
+There are many others.
+Unfortunately some users have not updated their web browsers and so those browsers may not be able to read HTML 5.
+If this is the case JavaScript is used to help with this.

+**Next up JavaScript**

 # JavaScript: A Peek Into A Logical Language